 Tobacco Use Surcharge (Fee)

-Duke charges employees covered under a Duke medical insurance plan who smoke or use other forms of tobacco an extra $50 a month.
+Duke charges employees covered under a Duke medical insurance plan who smoke or use other forms of tobacco an extra $50 per month for Monthly paid employees and $23 per pay period for Biweekly paid employees.
 The surcharge does not apply to dependents who use tobacco.

 Visit the Tobacco Cessation website for more information.